Surgical Care and Outcomes Assessment Program

-The Surgical Care and Outcomes Assessment Program (SCOAP) is a clinician-led, performance benchmarking and quality improvement (QI) registry for surgical and interventional procedures.
+The Surgical Care and Outcomes Assessment Program (SCOAP) is an American clinician-led, performance benchmarking and quality improvement (QI) registry for surgical and interventional procedures.

-SCOAP was established in 2005 through a grassroots effort of Washington State's surgical community led by David Flum, MD, MPH, and the state chapter of the American College of Surgeons.
+SCOAP was established in 2005 through a grassroots effort of Washington State's surgical community led by David Flum and the state chapter of the American College of Surgeons.
 SCOAP is administered by the Foundation for Health Care Quality, a non-profit organization serving as safe harbor for the multiple groups involved in healthcare improvement projects in Washington State.

 In 2009, SCOAP rolled out its most visible initiative—the Surgical Checklist.
 Modeled after the checklist used by pilots on commercial airlines, this checklist is now in every Washington State hospital.
 This list assures the entire surgical team reviews each step in the upcoming surgery at the same time and prior to the surgery itself.
 The checklist initiative was widely implemented and received support from Washington State governor, Christine Gregoire.

 SCOAP data exchange is protected by the WA State Continuous Quality Improvement Program statute.
 As a Washington State approved Coordinated Quality Improvement Program, SCOAP's participating hospitals are allowed to disclose protected healthcare information specifically for program purposes.
 Hospitals hire and train staff to review medical records and abstract clinical data using SCOAP data collection forms and data dictionaries.
 The clinical data are entered to the SCOAP registry using a web-based form.
 Participant hospitals receive quarterly QI performance reports that show their data alongside benchmarks and peer performance.
 The SCOAP continuous data collection and feedback loop is proven to improve the quality and safety of surgical and interventional care while decreasing costs.

 There are currently five SCOAP registries: gastrointestinal/general surgical procedures, oncologic surgical procedures, pediatric surgical procedures, spine surgical procedures, and vascular surgical and interventional healthcare procedures.